9 Surprising Ways Bad Posture Can Mess With Your Health

 Bad posture can make you tired

 People who have mild to moderate depression are more likely to hunch over than others.
 While there are many factors that can contribute to a mood disorder, focusing on better posture may at least help.
 A 2019 study published in the Journal of Behavior Therapy and Experimental Psychiatry found that standing and walking upright can lead to improved psychological states, including better mood, less pain, and even more “feelings of power” than those who walked slumped over.
+And people who are tired may have bad posture.

 Bad posture is hard on your lungs